Eastbrook to Shell (North Oceanside Double Track)

-The North Oceanside Double Track Project (CP East Brook to CP Shell/San Luis Rey River) is a planned rail improvement project between Oceanside Harbor and Pier View Way in Oceanside.
+The North Oceanside Double Track Project, which extends from Control Point (CP) Eastbrook to CP Shell/San Luis Rey River, is a planned rail improvement project between Oceanside Harbor and Pier View Way in Oceanside.

-The future project is funded through preliminary engineering and environmental review only and is not yet funded for construction.
+The future project is funded through design and is not yet funded for construction.

-The project will eventually replace the aging single-track rail bridge over the San Luis Rey River with a modern, concrete double-track bridge and add a one-mile stretch of second main track that will join two existing double-track segments together.
-When complete, the project will create 10.3 miles of continuous double track along the Los Angeles-San Diego-San Luis Obispo (LOSSAN) Corridor.
+The project will replace the aging single-track rail bridge over the San Luis Rey River with a modern, concrete double-track bridge and add a one-mile stretch of second main track that will join two existing double-track segments together.
+When complete, the project will create 10.3 miles of continuous double track along the LOSSAN Corridor.

 SANDAG also is collaborating with the City of Oceanside to: